TheAlgorithms/Python/CONTRIBUTING.md

 - If you need a third party module that is not in the file __requirements.txt__, please add it to that file as part of your submission.

 #### Other Requirements for Submissions
+- If you are submitting code in the `project_euler/` directory, please also read [the dedicated Guideline](https://github.com/TheAlgorithms/Python/blob/master/project_euler/README.md) before contributing to our Project Euler library.
 - The file extension for code files should be `.py`.
 Jupyter Notebooks should be submitted to [TheAlgorithms/Jupyter](https://github.com/TheAlgorithms/Jupyter).
 - Strictly use snake_case (underscore_separated) in your file_name, as it will be easy to parse in future using scripts.
 - Please avoid creating new directories if at all possible.
 Try to fit your work into the existing directory structure.